ultraq/lesscss-filter/README.md

 This filter only works on URLs which locate a file on the file system.
 This is a limitation of the way I've chosen to detect changes to the underlying file, which I've done using Java 7's NIO 2 package.
-I do have plans to fix this though by providing fallbacks for other ways a stylesheet can be retrieved.

 Changelog